nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/REACT_BASICS.md

 ## Starting Your React Application

 Make sure you are in the top-level project directory, and not in the `public` or `src` sub-directory.
-Once there in your terminal, type the following command.
+Once there, in your terminal, type the following command.

 ```sh
 npm start